tedsluis/dump1090-kubernetes/README.md

 ### Try dump1090 in your browser

 Check dump1090 in your browser.
+Use the 'EXTERNAL IP' that was displayed by the 'kubectl get service' command.
 You may need to refresh your browser a view times!
 ````
 http://external_ip_address_of_service/dump1090
 ````